apache/doris/docs/en/administrator-guide/http-actions/fe/connection-action.md

 ## Description

-给定一个 connection id，返回这个连接当前正在执行的，或最后一次执行完成的 query id。
+Given a connection id, return the query id that is currently being executed for this connection or the last execution completed.

-connection id 可以通过 MySQL 命令 `show processlist;` 中的 id 列查看。
+The connection id can be viewed through the id column in the MySQL command `show processlist;`.

 ## Path parameters